Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Introduction

 This paper considers the fair valuation of catastrophe stop-loss reinsurance contracts.
 We arrange the paper as follows.
-In \cref{Sec_catastrophe_losses}, we provide a mathematical definition for the compound DCP for $C_{t}$, which was introduced by \cite{jang2021review}.
+In \cref{Sec_catastrophe_losses}, we provide a mathematical definition for the CDCP for $C_{t}$, which was introduced by \cite{jang2021review}.
 The infinitesimal generator of the joint process is also provided extending it to the time-inhomogeneous case, together with required moments.
 We describe our insurance market and discuss the condition of the absence of arbitrage in \cref{Sec_Pricing}. \Cref{Sec_Numerical} provides arbitrage-free catastrophe reinsurance premiums numerically obtained using the Monte Carlo simulation method.
-Sensitivity analyzes are performed by changing the Esscher parameters and the retention level. \Cref{Sec_Conclusion} concludes the paper. \Cref{simulation} details our Monte Carlo algorithms.
+Comparisons are also made with the generalised Hawkes case and the Cox case, respectively.
+Sensitivity analyses are performed by changing the retention level, the Esscher parameters and the intensity parameters. \Cref{Sec_Conclusion} concludes the paper.
+Appendix~\ref{EMM Non-zero} defines an equivalent martingale measure under a non-zero interest rate, while Appendix~\ref{simulation} details our Monte Carlo algorithms.